Miszq11/WS2812-panel-driver/doc/MainPage.md

 work function (\ref WS2812_convert_work_fun) in work queue, so processing will not take a lot of time in kernel space.

+Driver can be initalized in two ways, via probing Device Tree \ref WS2812_spi_probe or via modprobe \ref WS2812_init.
+After proper initalization new frame buffer should appear in /dev/ folder for example /dev/fb0.
+Newly created buffer will be used by an app \ref app_main.c.
+Current version of the app is programmed to display 4 different animations/pictures on LED panel:
+-# green square,
+-# red square,
+-# panning animation,
+-# pixel animation.

+SPI is utilized as an PWM generator.
+By setting different amount of ones and zeros in transmitted word, we were able to get a timings in specification of the LED datasheet.
+Used 16 bit word size transferred to 4 bit PWM resolution, which was used to drive LEDs.

 \ref module_init
 \htmlonly
 <details open>